MTMO Digital Advertising, Directory, Promotional & Marketing Policy

 Where the Advertiser has provided an address which is not their genuine trading address MTMO reserves the right to terminate or suspend their advertisement without notice and refund.

 If an Advertiser has multiple branches/trading addresses then it may be that a separate Advert will be required for each branch/location.
 In those circumstances the Advertiser is best contacting the the email@example.com for further help and information.

 An address can be hidden where the Advertiser conducts their business over the internet, via a call centre, or delivers a service not requiring the user to physically visit the Advertiser’s address, or operates a freelance business from their home address and does not see clients there.
-However MTMO may release the address details if a user requests (subject to confidentiality), if there are reasonable concerns relating to certain classifications within the Advert or marketing post online.
-If any user complaints are received or MTMO views that the Advertiser does not comply with the eligibility rules, MTMO will investigate further and has the right to make the address visible at any point during the contract.
+In principal a general area for location based search will be included that will help an advertiser capture local trade.
+This will be achieved by displaying an incomplete address or partial postcode.
+However MTMO reserves the right to release address details of an advertiser if a user requests (subject to confidentiality), if there are reasonable concerns relating to certain classifications within the Advert or marketing post online.
+If any user complaints are received or MTMO views that the Advertiser does not comply with these MTMO Rules or the MTMO Business Terms and Conditions, MTMO will investigate further and always has the right to make the address visible at any point during the contract.